uviclibraries/podcasting/recording-remote-interviews.md

 ---
 <img src="images/podcast-zoom-01.png" style="float:right;width:180px;" alt="zoom logo">

-# Recording Remote Interviews using Zoom
+# Recording remote interviews using Zoom

 Many podcasters use Zoom.us to record their sessions if the co-host or interviewee is not in the same location.
 Zoom gives you higher audio quality than you’ll get on a regular phone call, and it allows you to make calls with multiple people at once.